CallMeAnaHehe/prai_public/diary.md

 Aghhhhhhhhhh IP blocked, no data too, Ana is having bad days, Ana just want Prai to be alive :(

 ## Day 21
 Hey Ana here, with sadness I have to report that I need to abort working on taming MiniCPM5-1B, the model thinks and hallucinate a lot, I tested other small models, and LFM2.5-1.2B-Instruct gave the exact same benchmark report and behavior but 4.5x time faster, and that is just...
 Ana is lost for words...
-Ana did try, did do the best, but Ana can't tame a premade model, I wish I could fine tune it, but it's almost impossible with CPU, so hello Instruct model.(also the Bonsai model is not working with my CPU, 2 to 3 tokens per second, it's a little too old CPU :( )
+Ana did try, did do the best, but Ana can't tame a premade model, I wish I could fine tune it, but it's almost impossible with CPU, so hello Instruct model.
+(
+(also the Bonsai model is not working with my CPU, 2 to 3 tokens per second, it's a little too old CPU :( I managed to fix this, but the verdicts from long bench:
+Ternary-Bonsai-1.7B vs lfm2.5-1.2b-instruct

+-LFM2.5 wins on accuracy: 86/100 vs 83/100
+-LFM2.5 wins on speed: 33% faster per question
+-LFM2.5 wins on efficiency: 47% fewer tokens to answer the same questions

+LFM2.5-1.2B-Instruct is the definitive winner here.
+)